Am I woke? If I am woke is that a good thing or a bad thing? If I’m not woke should I be? What is woke anyway?

 FAVOURITE BLOG: M. John Harrison’s ambiente hotel here.
 Mike and I collaborated on various things back in the day when he was a struggling writer and I was a very amateurish artist, and it’s been a real pleasure to see Mike’s career blossoming since then.
 His novel The Sunken Land Begins to Rise Again won the prestigious Goldsmiths Prize this year.
 His blog is elegant, always interesting and of course beautifully written.

-FAVOURITE BOOKS: I read a lot and it would be tedious to list all the books I’ve enjoyed, but I was pleased to discover the short stories of Miranda July and am currently reading her novel The Last Bad Man.
+FAVOURITE BOOKS: I read a lot and it would be tedious to list all the books I’ve enjoyed, but I was pleased to discover the short stories of Miranda July and am currently reading her novel The First Bad Man.
 I was also delighted by David Nobbs’s autobiography I Didn’t Get Where I am Today, full of hilarious anecdotes about his career in comedy writing, and while sorting through old books with a view to getting rid of some I found myself re-reading Viz annuals, following the surreal footballing saga of Billy the Fish from beginning to end.

 FAVOURITE CANCER NURSE: Jingle: lovely, friendly, funny and super-efficient.
 When we were out on our doorsteps applauding the NHS I was clapping louder than anyone — and why did we stop doing it?
 These wonderful people are still working their asses off and taking great personal risks to keep the rest of us safe and cared-for.